Social-Systems-Lab/vibe/README.md

 ## 📝 Documentation

-Documentation will be available soon at:
+Some documentation is available at:
 👉 **[vibeapp.dev/developers](https://vibeapp.dev/developers)**

-For now, refer to the codebase and project structure for integration details.
+Refer to the codebase and project structure for integration details and don't hesitate to reach out on the [Vibe Development Chat on Signal](https://signal.group/#CjQKILrCh74fbcqVeLI-q3FqkoDLoMJEcbx7kdXv-C04jcZPEhCVn3D5HPUc_d1oGXkJOtrK) if you have any questions.

 ---